top of page

 Psychosocial and energetic drivers of adolescent growth and development

-Pictured on the right: Prof Glass in the Biodemography Laboratory at The University of Washington preparing the lab space for analysis of urinary cortisol.
+Pictured on the right: Prof Glass in the Biodemography Laboratory at The University of Washington preparing the lab space for analysis of urinary cortisol and in her wet-lab at The University of Toronto.

 SAWA (سوا) : Social safety, Agency, and Well-being among Adolescents